 Keep in mind that employees may also need a permanent visa, as not all work visas lead to permanent residency.
 Skilled work visas, business/investor-stream permanent visas, and family visas all allow employees to remain in Australia indefinitely.
 Permanent residency also provides certain benefits, such as enrollment in the national health scheme and the ability to buy property, work in New Zealand, and more.

 Globalization Partners is the global PEO you can count on during an expansion to Australia.
-Contact us today to learn more about how we can help you get working visas in Australia.
+When you need to hire a team member in a country where you don’t have an entity, we can help.
+Contact us today to start building your presence in a new market today.